Witthayanuraks/Witthayanuraks/README.md

-# 💫 About Me:
+💫 About Me:

-🧑‍🎓I'm Aris, I'm a student of software engineering at SMKN 2 SINGOSARI.<br>🍵 I work at a café called TASEROH CAFE.<br>📝 I started learning coding in 2015, and started to explore coding in 2021 until now.
+🧑‍🎓 I'm Aris, a student of software engineering at SMKN 2 SINGOSARI.
+🍵 I work at a café called TASEROH CAFE.
+📝 I started learning coding in 2015 and began exploring it seriously in 2021 until now.

 ## 🌐 Socials: